-Shows the device information, including AXIS OS version and serial number.
+Shows the device information, including firmware version and serial number.

-Upgrade AXIS OS: Upgrade the software on your device.
-Takes you to the Maintenance page where you can do the upgrade.
+Upgrade firmware: Upgrade the firmware on your device.
+Takes you to the Maintenance page where you can do a firmware upgrade.

 Time sync status

 Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until the next sync.